denten-books/plain-text/0-intro.md

 female voice announces also "low battery."
 This is, as I learn, a precaution stipulated by US National Fire Alarm Code 72-108 11.6.6 (2013).
-The clause requiring a "distinct audible signal before the battery is incapable of operating" is not only required by law, it is *encoded into the device*.
+The clause requiring a "distinct audible signal before the battery is incapable of operating" is not only required by law, it is encoded into the device.
 The smoke detector embodies that piece of legislation in its circuitry.
 We thus obtain a condition where the two meanings of code---as governance and machine instruction---coincide.
 Code equals code.